-- 1. (a) Before enrolment, a candidate for the MSS degree shall have: - (i) completed a New Zealand Bachelor's degree or another degree approved by the Associate Dean (Graduate Studies and Research) of the Faculty of Commerce and Administration, or the Postgraduate Diploma in Arts in Defence and Strategic Studies at Massey University; - (ii) had two years of relevant work experience (the Head of the School of Government may waive this requirement in special cases); and - (iii) been accepted by the Head of School as capable of proceeding with the proposed course of study. - (b) Requirement (a)(i) may be waived by the Associate Dean for a candidate who has had extensive practical, professional or scholarly experience of an appropriate kind.
+- 1. (a) Before enrolment, a candidate for the MSS degree shall have: - completed a New Zealand Bachelor's degree or another degree approved by the Associate Dean (Graduate Studies and Research) of the Faculty of Commerce and Administration, or the Postgraduate Diploma in Arts in Defence and Strategic Studies at Massey University; - (ii) had two years of relevant work experience (the Head of the School of Government may waive this requirement in special cases); and - (iii) been accepted by the Head of School as capable of proceeding with the proposed course of study. - (b) Requirement (a)(i) may be waived by the Associate Dean for a candidate who has had extensive practical, professional or scholarly experience of an appropriate kind.

-- 2. (a) Except as provided in (b), (c) or (d) or section 4, the course of study for the MSS shall consist of courses worth at least 180 points, comprising: - Part 1: STRA 501, 502; - Part 2: Six courses from STRA 503-512, 522-525; - Part 3: At least 30 but no more than 90 points from STRA 517-521, 526; - Part 4: Further courses from STRA 503-516 or 522-525. - (b) To enrol in Part 3, a candidate shall normally have completed Parts 1 and 2 or be concurrently enrolled to do so.
-However, a candidate who has completed the Postgraduate Diploma in Arts in Defence and Strategic Studies at Massey University may be exempted from Parts 1 and 2 and enter Part 3 directly.
+2. (a) Except as provided in (b), (c) or (d) or section 4, the course of study for the MSS shall consist of courses worth at least 180 points, comprising:

+Part 1: STRA 501, 502;

+Part 2: Six courses from STRA 503-512, 522-525;

+Part 3: At least 30 but no more than 60 points from STRA 517-519, 521,

+Part 4: Further courses from STRA 503-516 or 522-525.

-- (c) The Head of School may exempt from any Part 1 course a candidate who has mastered the material covered in that course through previous study and/or practical experience.
+- (b) To enrol in Part 3, a candidate shall normally have completed Parts 1 and 2 or be concurrently enrolled to do so.
+However, a candidate who has completed the Postgraduate Diploma in Arts in Defence and Strategic Studies at Massey University may be exempted from Parts 1 and 2 and enter Part 3 directly. - (c) The Head of School may exempt from any Part 1 course a candidate who has mastered the material covered in that course through previous study and/or practical experience.
 Credit may be awarded where the previous study involved postgraduate courses not credited to a completed qualification; otherwise, the candidate shall replace exempted courses with approved electives of equivalent points value. - (d) A failure in one course shall not prevent a candidate from being awarded the degree.
-However, a candidate who fails two or more courses, or who fails any course twice, will need the permission of the Head of School to continue in the programme. - 3.
-A candidate shall normally be enrolled for at least three trimesters and shall complete the degree within four years of first enrolling in it.
-The Head of School may extend the maximum period in special cases.
+However, a candidate who fails two or more courses, or who fails any course twice, will need the permission of the Head of School to continue in the programme. - 3. (a) A candidate shall normally be enrolled for at least three trimesters full-time (extended pro rata up to six trimesters for students who are not full-time) and shall complete the degree within two years of first enrolling in it (extended pro rata up to four years for students who are not full-time).
+The Head of School may extend the maximum period in special cases. - (b) The minimum and maximum periods of enrolment for the thesis (STRA 520) are specified in section 18 of the Personal Courses of Study Statute.